Teaching Fundamental Motor Skills 3rd Edition With Web Resource

 Skill Chapter Organization

-The authors have organized the content in a way that makes it easy to locate and implement a multitude of activities to help children grasp the fundamental skills.
+The authors have organized the content in a way that makes it easy to locate and implement a multitude of activities that will help children grasp the fundamental skills.
 Each skill chapter includes the following:

-Partner skill-check assessments that help partners evaluate each others’ progress
+• Partner skill check assessments that help partners evaluate others’ progress

 A web resource contains reproducible forms and checklists.
 This material is easily accessible and printable from mobile devices.
 And you’ll find the fillable PDFs to be a great aid for your record keeping.

 Each skill is animated on the web resource.
-These animations will help children better understand the critical elements of each skill and identify the skill techniques that they need to correct.
+These animations will help children better understand the critical elements of each skill and identify skill techniques that need to be corrected.

 Teaching Fundamental Motor Skills retains many of the features from its earlier editions that have made the book a favorite among physical educators: outstanding illustrations, cues for you to use in teaching the skills, a troubleshooting chart for spotting and correcting common errors for most skills, assessment sheets, lesson plans, activities, and a wealth of supplementary material.